DMA Newsdesk Jaipur,17 January 2014

 The Government is actively considering to expand the scope of ATA Carnet convention.
 At present, India is a signatory to convention on exhibitors and fairs only.
 It is proposed to expand the same to cover commercial samples, professional equipment, private exhibitions, film shootings, musical troupes, sports and media coverage etc. FICCI, which is the National Issuing and Guaranteeing Association (NIGA) for implementing ATA Carnets in India, is pursuing the matter with the Ministry of Finance for the expansion of scope of system to cover professional equipment and commercial samples.

-Highlighting the benefits of ATA Carnet at the workshop, Mr. Nirankar Saxena, Senior Director FICCI stated that ATA Carnet is an International customs document created to facilitate duty free and tax free temporary imports of goods in 73 countries.
+Highlighting the benefits of ATA Carnet at the workshop, Mr. Nirankar Saxena, Assistant Secretary General FICCI stated that ATA Carnet is an International customs document created to facilitate duty free and tax free temporary imports of goods in 73 countries.
 He said that it was a joint initiative of the World Customs Organization (WCO) and the ICC World Chambers Federation (WCF).
 He also pointed out that the usage of ATA Carnet in India is low whereas in countries like Switzerland and Germany it is five times higher per annum.

 S. Vijayalakshmi, Deputy Director, FICCI, in her presentation said that the exporter using carnets should refrain from selling goods under ATA Carnet as it is allowed only "temporary import" of goods into another member country.
 She further stated that the carnets are intended for re-exportation and not for sale in the country of temporary admission.